Viktor349634/rsschool-cv/cv.md

 Diskord vicek2190_27532

 ## BRIEF INFORMATION ABOUT YOURSELF
-I want to learn how to program, I am purposeful and learn from mistakes, in the future I want to become a programmer
+I want to learn how to program, I am purposeful and learn from mistakes, in the future I want to become a programmer.
+Now i study at school (6 grade).

 ## SKILLS
 Programming: scratch